johnwcowan/r7rs-work/ContextsCowan.md

 context-join-procedure
 ```

-All take a context instance as the only argument and return the provided or defaulted
+All take a context instance object as the only argument and return the provided or defaulted
 procedure stored in the context instance, or `#f` if the procedure is not provided
 and cannot be defaulted.